An up-to-date guide of what to do in the Tri-Valley this fall.

 The Del Valle Visitor Center is open weekends 10am – 2pm.
 The visitor center contains exhibits and information about the natural history of Del Valle and surrounding wilderness.
-Park visitors are encouraged to visit and talk with naturalists and student aides about the park and the lake and to take part in the exciting programs happening all summer long.
+Park visitors are encouraged to visit and talk with naturalists and student aides about the park and the lake and to take part in the exciting programs.
 Parking is $6 per vehicle.

-The Tri-Valley is home to California’s largest premium outlet centers, a modern shopping mall, and adorable downtowns with one-of-a-kind boutiques.
-Beginning June 15th, retail stores, grocery stores, and shopping malls will be able to open at full capacity with no social distancing requirements.
+The Tri-Valley is home to California’s largest premium outlet center, a modern shopping mall, and adorable downtowns with one-of-a-kind boutiques.
+Retail stores, grocery stores, and shopping malls are open at full capacity.
+Be sure and bring your mask.

-San Francisco Premium Outlets is California's largest luxury outlet mall with over 180 stores including Gucci, Prada, Coach, Kate Spade New York, Tory Burch, Nike, Michael Kors, and more.
-Visit this open-air shopping mall and mention Visit Tri-Valley at the Guest Services counter for free bag of exclusive goodies!
+San Francisco Premium Outlets is California's largest luxury outlet mall with180 stores including Gucci, Prada, Coach, Kate Spade New York, Tory Burch, Nike, Michael Kors, and more.

 Happening every third Sunday from May to November, Batch Makers Market is a free open-air market bringing over 30 artists and crafters together in Downtown Livermore.

 The quaint downtown streets of Danville, Pleasanton and Livermore are streets lined with restaurants, art galleries, wine bars, and one-of-a-kind boutique shops.
 For a collection of must-see boutiques in the Tri-Valley, see more info below.